 Member Carl Vonderau of San Diego sees highly rated Dr. Lawrence Addleson for all his dental needs, from porcelain inlays to regular cleaning, and puts it simply: "It's nice to have teeth that look good."

-Who can do cosmetic dentistry or even what it is remains largely up to the interpretation of each dentist.
-Procedures the ADA considers potentially cosmetic - braces, porcelain crowns, veneers, bridges and bonding - can be legally performed by a general dentist but also overlap into the specialties of orthodontics and prosthodontics.
-"Cosmetic dentistry can range from low-level whitening - I'm talking Crest White Strips - to full-mouth reconstruction," says A-rated Dr. Michael Moats, cosmetic dentist in Buffalo Grove, Ill.
+Procedures the ADA considers to be potentially cosmetic, including braces, porcelain crowns, veneers, bridges and bonding.
+Legally each procedure can be performed by a general dentist, but they also overlap into the specialties of orthodontics and prosthodontics.
+"Cosmetic dentistry can range from low-level whitening - I'm talking Crest White Strips - to full-mouth reconstruction," Moats says.

-As a result, the consumer is often confused about whom they should see for cosmetic work, says highly rated prosthodontist Dr. Keith Progebin of Washington, D.C.
+Consequently, the consumer may be confused about whom they should see for cosmetic work, says highly rated prosthodontist Dr. Keith Progebin of Washington, D.C.
 "Just because [a dentist] can do something doesn't mean he or she should do it or is capable of doing it to the same standard of care as the specialist."

 Prosthodontics is the only specialty recognized by the ADA for cosmetic procedures.
 It requires a three-year accredited fellowship in all aspects of cosmetic dentistry, implants, dentures, full-mouth reconstruction and other complex issues.

-Not that Progebin wants patients lining up at his door for only teeth whitening, basic inlays and veneers.
+Yet Progebin isn't looking to attract patients who want only teeth whitening, basic inlays and veneers.
 In the absence of regulation, he says patients must be proactive in evaluating the work they need, asking good questions of their general dentist and seeking a second opinion of a specialist, if necessary.

 Georgia McNulty-Hook of Redwood City, Calif., outside of San Francisco says she knows all too well the high cost of bad dentistry.
 "I wanted my teeth to look like a movie star's," she says, and adds that she went to Dr. Glenn G. Lew based on his glossy advertisements and plush offices.
 "I'm 64.
 Old people get old-looking teeth - yellow.
 When Dr. Lew told me, 'I'm going to crown every tooth,' I thought, 'Why not?'
 He said it would be beautiful."